0xSTAR/hagia/DOCUMENTATION.md

 **hagia.engine.sin(x)**
 Returns the sin of `x`
-Note: The return value is automatically inverted (multiplied by -1) and floor'd
+Note: The return value is automatically inverted (multiplied by -1)

 **hagia.engine.cos(x)**
 Returns the cos of `x`
-Note: The return value is automatically inverted (multiplied by -1) and floor'd

 **hagia.engine.atan2(dx,dy)**
 Returns an angle between 0,1 from `dx`,`dy`